U.S. House Republicans aim to move past Trump-Cheney battle with Friday leadership vote

 Asked by reporters if he was concerned by Trump's intervention, Roy sidestepped, asserting the question was "D.C. swamp business."
 He said he had challenged Stefanik because "I think we should have debate."
 He spoke after a candidates' forum on Thursday evening.

-Roy could pull some support from the Freedom Caucus, but Stefanik supporter Representative Guy Reschenthaler insisted she still had "overwhelming" support.
+Roy could attract some votes from the Freedom Caucus, but Stefanik supporter Representative Guy Reschenthaler insisted she still had "overwhelming" support.
 A poor showing by Stefanik would be a black eye for the remaining top House Republicans, Kevin McCarthy and Steve Scalise, as well as Trump, all of whom endorsed her.

 'ONGOING THREAT'